uio-bmi/immuneML/docs/source/datamodel.rst

 The ImmuneML's data model consists of:

-*   Sequence class
+*   Sequence class,
-*   Repertoire class
+*   Repertoire class and
 *   Dataset class

 Sequence